This post has been updated to include new images and a recipe video.

 However, the frequency of these trips has increased and my once-beloved “treat” has now turned into an expensive

-If I purchased an espresso maker, how long until I would save money on my lattes?
+If I purchased an espresso machine, how long until I would save money on my lattes?
 Hmmm.

-Well, turns out espresso makers — at least the ones I would want range from $300 to $2000.
+Well, turns out espresso makers – at least the ones I would want — are like $2000.
 Um, no thanks.

 Then, I thought about what actually goes into a latte and, suddenly, it didn’t seem so difficult to try it out at home without an espresso machine.

-I’ve now made Eggnog Lattes, Pumpkin Spice Lattes and Mocha Lattes so far (*eh hem* all my favorites from Starbucks, in case you were wondering).
+I’ve now made Eggnog Lattes, Pumpkin Spice Lattes and Mocha Lattes (*eh hem* all my favorites from Starbucks, in case you were wondering).

 Truthfully, these actually rival the best lattes I’ve had at Starbucks.
 (Why do I feel like lightening is now going to strike me for saying that?
 Weird.)